tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ## I. Overview

-OpenVela provides an abstract audio device-node interface that enables applications to perform audio playback and recording.
+openvela provides an abstract audio device-node interface that enables applications to perform audio playback and recording.
 Applications interact with the audio driver via the standard `open`, `close`, and `ioctl` system calls.

-OpenVela’s audio driver uses a layered architecture consisting of two parts:
+openvela audio driver uses a layered architecture consisting of two parts:

 1. **Upper Half Driver**: Defines a unified external interface and common code, and provides default implementations for certain `ioctl` commands.
 2. **Lower Half Driver**: Implements the hardware-specific interaction logic (e.g., controlling the audio hardware).